Modified Bitumen Roofing Guide for Non-Roofers

 4. Building Codes: “R905.11 Modified Bitumen Roofing” from the 2018 International Residential Code and “1507.11 Modified Bitumen Roofing” from the 2018 International Building Code.
 Both available on the UpCodes website.

-5. Chemical Compatibility of Modified Bitumen: “Potential Effects of Contaminants on Modified Bitumen Sheet Materials” contains useful information.
+5. Chemical Compatibility of Mod Bit: “Potential Effects of Contaminants on Modified Bitumen Sheet Materials” contains useful information.
 Available on the website of the Asphalt Roofing Manufacturers Association.

 6. Inspection of Modified Bitumen Roof Systems: Membrane and Flashing Condition Indexes for Modified Bitumen Roofs: Inspection and Distress Manual is an extremely detailed and valuable resource put together by the US Army Corps of Engineers’ Engineer Research and Development Center.